dennisvdang/Springboard-Portfolio/README.md

 #### Objective

-- Segment customers based on their purchasing behavior and response to marketing campaign offers, and provide insights into the characteristics of each customer segment to enable targeted marketing strategies.
+- Segment customers based on their purchasing behavior and response to marketing campaign offers, and provide insights into the characteristics of each customer segment to enable targeted marketing strategies

 #### Methodology

-- Cleaned and transformed data to create a matrix of customer responses to different offers.
+- Cleaned and transformed data to create a matrix of customer responses to different offers

-- Determined the optimal number of clusters using the Elbow, Silhouette, and Gap statistic methods.
+- Applied k-means clustering and determined the optimal number of clusters using the Elbow, Silhouette, and Gap statistic methods
-- Visualized the customer segments using Principal Component Analysis (PCA).
+- Visualized the customer segments in a 2D spaceusing Principal Component Analysis (PCA)
-- Analyzed the distribution of key features across the identified clusters and revealed the characteristics of each customer segment.
+- Analyzed the distribution of key features across the identified clusters and revealed the characteristics of each customer segment
 - Libraries: `Pandas`, `Scikit-learn`, `Matplotlib`, `Seaborn`
 - [Link to Case Study](https://github.com/dennisvdang/Springboard-Portfolio/blob/main/Case%20Studies/Clustering%20(Wine%20Customers%20Case%20Study)/Clustering%20Case%20Study%20-%20Customer%20Segmentation%20with%20K-Means%20-%20Tier%203.ipynb)